 The Department of Housing and Urban Development (HUD) should develop higher fair-market rent standards for assisted living residences and other forms of service-enriched housing.

 HUD programs for the construction or conversion of residences for older adults should include a range of housing options, including service-enriched housing and housing located in communities with access to transit, mobility options, and other amenities.

-Federal regulators and state housing finance agencies should encourage innovative financial underwriting to incorporate the cost of services, service coordinators, and technology in housing development operating budgets (see also Chapter 10, Utilities - Telecommunications: Community Broadband Internet).
+Federal regulators and state housing finance agencies should encourage innovative financial underwriting to incorporate the cost of services, service coordinators, and technology in housing development operating budgets (see also High-Speed Internet Services).

-Federal housing policy should concentrate greater resources on frail older adults, particularly those who live alone, people from historically disadvantaged racial and ethnic groups, people living in underserved rural and inner-city areas, and people with disabilities.
+Federal housing policy should concentrate greater resources on frail older adults.
+Policymakers should focus on assisting those who live alone, people from historically disadvantaged racial and ethnic groups, people living in underserved rural and inner-city areas, and people with disabilities.

 Enhancing HUD and Department of Health and Human Services (HHS) coordination: HUD and HHS’s Administration for Community Living should better coordinate their efforts to facilitate client-based data collection and program development regarding residents’ service needs, facility retrofitting, development of supportive housing, and the cost-effectiveness of providing supportive housing that maximizes residents’ ability to age in place.

 HUD and HHS should identify ways to enable housing providers to support resident services by taking into account savings to the health care system.
 Joint HUD–HHS regulations should make it easier to use existing funding streams.

 Congress should establish a supportive-services grant program to replace the Congregate Housing Services Program and the Homeownership and Opportunity for People Everywhere for Elderly Independence program.
 Funded services should include access to necessary health and social services for residents aging in place.